kubrickzirconia/odd-abap/Z_PLAYLIST_LB/README.md

 1. ZTRACKS_LB: a DDIC to store a list of songs.

-2. Z_PLAYLSIT_LB: an RFC enabled function module that can be used to create, read, update, and delete ZTRACKSLB.
+2. Z_PLAYLSIT_LB: an RFC enabled function module that can be used to create, read, update, and delete fields from ZTRACKSLB.
 The Z_PLAYLIST_LB function module can be used to perform the CRUD operations on the database, allowing the user to maintain a tracklist.

 ## Data Dictionary